axfreeman/capitalism-9.0/announcements.md

 3. Simple Reproduction with halved period (shows the relation between stocks, flows, and turnover time)
 4. Simple Reproduction with two consumption goods
 5. Expanded Reproduction (illustrates accumulation and a number of other features)
+6. Profit Rate equalization
 8. Simple Reproduction with two production goods

-The following is available and was tested prior to the most recent changes but has now to be re-tested:
-6. Profit Rate equalization

 The next goal is to complete work on the following:
 7. Dynamic market adjustment (the original simulation)